 Start the task by pressing the SPACEBAR.

-Right, now, we have some task instructions, but as you can see at the end of the instructions, we tell the participants to press the spacebar to start the task.
+We now have some task instructions, but as you can see at the end of the instructions, we tell the participants to press the spacebar to start the task.
 This means that we need to add a keyboard component.
 Again, we can find the component we want to the right in the PsychoPy builder (under “Responses”):

 The next thing we will do is fix the interstimulus interval (ISI).
 Here we are going to create our first custom code.
 First, we create a PsychoPy routine and name it “ISI.”
 Second, we find our way to the code component.
-Again, we can find it to the right in the PsychoPy Builder GUI under “Custom.”
+Again, we can find it right in the PsychoPy Builder GUI under “Custom.”
 We name this routine “ISIcode.”
 As you probably can see now, there are many different tabs.
 In this part of the tutorial, we are going to add code to the “Begin Experiment”, “Begin Routine”, and “Each Frame”.
 Here is an image showing everything:

 Code language: Python (python)